Frequently Asked Questions about Bitvise SSH Server

 The following are default SSH Server locking behaviors for files that clients access via SFTP, SCP or FTPS:

-• In versions 8.34 and earlier, the SSH Server would by default permit all access by other applications.
+• In versions 8.34 and earlier, the SSH Server by default permits all access by other applications.

-In Advanced settings, this behavior can be altered in an account or group settings entry, under File transfer > Mount points, in the entry for the mount point in question.
-The settings to be configured are File sharing behavior and File sharing.
+• In an account or group settings entry, under File transfer > Mount points, in the entry for a specific mount point.
+The settings are File sharing behavior, File sharing for uploads, and File sharing for downloads.
 Screenshot.

 Q275.
 How can I configure the SSH Server to provide file transfer access to a directory, but hide specific subdirectories?